Santorini, Greece

 Key Features and Attractions:

-Capital of Santorini: Fira, the capital of Santorini, is perched on the edge of a caldera and offers spectacular views of the sea and the island’s volcanic cliffs.
-The town is a maze of narrow streets, shops, cafes, and bars, where visitors can enjoy a blend of traditional and modern Greek culture.
+Capital of Santorini: Fira, the capital of Santorini, is located on the rim of the volcano and provides the passengers with unforgettable scenery of the sea and the island along with its volcanic cliffs.
+This town consists of a labyrinth of alleys, shops, cafés, and bars where both locals and tourists can mix traditional and modern flavors of Greece.

 World-Famous Sunsets